davidh-raybeam/shelly/README.md

 Alternatively, run `rake build` to generate a gem in pkg/shelly-VERSION.gem and install that normally.

+If you need to include Shelly in one of your projects, you can add the following to your Gemfile:

+    gem 'shelly', :git => 'git://github.com/davidh-raybeam/shelly.git'

 ### Dependencies

 Shelly requires ruby1.9 (or ruby1.8 with a backported `shellwords` library)